aimat-lab/ML4pXRDs/README.md

 to generate synthetic crystals and simulate pXRDs based on them.
 The synthetic crystal generation is based on statistics extracted from the ICSD.

-- TODO: Similar to above for the generation of crystals, make one example function call
+- TODO: Similar to above for the generation of crystals, make one example function call; using the statistics loaded above

 The functions `get_smeared_patterns` and `get_synthetic_smeared_patterns`
 calculate the FWHM of the gaussian peak profiles using a random crystallite size